ttrftech/NanoVNA/README.md

 This repository contains source of NanoVNA firmware.

 ## Prepare ARM Cross Tools

+Requires gcc-4.9 to build firmware from source code.
+(Not work gcc-5.4 or lator, because of SRAM shortage that those runtime use more SRAM)

+### MacOSX

-Install cross tools and firmware updating tool. gcc-4.9 is required.
+Install cross tools and firmware updating tool.

     $ brew tap px4/px4
     $ brew install gcc-arm-none-eabi-49